OpenDevICON/opendevicon/docs/testMintBurnToken.md

 After this block finishes executing, now reexecute the block to check the total supply and random address balance.
 5 tokens are added to total supply as well as the caller address.

 ### Test burn method
+Using this method, `_amount` tokens can be destroyed from deployer address.
+Only the deployer can call this method.
 ```Python
 params={
     "_amount": 5,